 The Review Group was supported by a working party including four student representatives, with one of them (David McBay) also sitting on the Review Group.
 All the student representatives raised questions and queries from the student body with the working group.

-At its meeting on 2 July 2021 the Collegiate Council agreed to extend the time period to find the best possible outcome for each activity into the current academic year (2021/22) to enable better dialogue with students.
-This was in recognition of the restrictions encountered due to the pandemic and the difficulties experienced by the University in establishing dialogues with Member Institutions and their Students’ Unions.
+In recognition of the restrictions encountered due to the pandemic and the difficulties experienced by the University in establishing dialogues with Member Institutions and their Students’ Unions.
+At its meeting on 2 July 2021 the Collegiate Council agreed to extend the time period to find the best possible outcome for each activity into the academic year 2021/22 to enable better dialogue with students and transfers will be concluded during the current academic year.

 Each club or society has three options: